When Your Older Child Feels Harder After a New Baby

 Sometimes your calm matters more than the “right” words.

-If you’re navigating toddler meltdowns, regressions, or sibling adjustment, you’ll find more practical guidance inside my Baby & Toddler Parenting pillar.
+If you’re navigating toddler meltdowns, regressions, or sibling adjustment, you’ll find more practical guidance inside Baby & Toddler Parenting section.

 When to Seek Extra Support